mech-a/mech-a.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: EECS & Business at <a href='https://met.berkeley.edu/'>UC Berkeley Management, Entrepreneurship, and Technology Program</a>.
-Interested in managing tangible technology; robots, digital products, and more. # <a href='#'>Affiliations</a>.
+subtitle: Hi!
+I'm a junior majoring in EECS & Business at <a href='https://met.berkeley.edu/'>UC Berkeley Management, Entrepreneurship, and Technology Program</a>.
+I'm interested in managing tangible technology; robots, digital products, and more. # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right